|

 In Waterford, we will also be collecting records of other wildlife seen in the tetrads (mammals, butterflies and dragonflies mainly) to provide a more comprehensive account of wildlife in the county over the period of the survey.
 Please keep a separate note of these and report to the local organiser.

-access to the Internet using broadband, a useful site for getting to know songs and calls is: which on the
+If you have access to the Internet using broadband, a useful site for getting to know songs and calls is:

 For winter coverage (Nov-Feb 2007-2011) and the breeding season (April-July 2008-2011), you can sign up online at Bird Atlas 2007-2011.
 In particular, if you'd like to take part in the most detailed part of the survey, i.e. Timed Tetrad Visits in summer or winter, it's important to agree in advance the tetrads you'll be covering, to avoid duplication of effort.
 (See also maps above for details of tetrads already allocated, and an indication of priority tetrads.)
 Alternatively, if you'd like further information, or have records to contribute, please click here.
 Make sure to include a postal address if you'd like a supply of printed recording forms.